Importing Videos

 Harvestry accepts local video files and URLs from YouTube, Vimeo, and over a thousand other video platforms.

 Every lecture in Harvestry starts with an import.
-There are two methods:
+There are three methods:

 - Local file — Pick a video already on your Mac.
 No internet required.
 The file stays in its original location; Harvestry stores only the path.